Where to Find Surf Guides, Boats and Camps in Samoa

 Our editorial standards: At Samoa Pocket Guide, we uphold strict editorial standards to ensure accurate and quality content.

-Author
+About The Author

-Robin C.
+Robin (Robini) C.

 This article was reviewed and published by Robin, the co-founder of Samoa Pocket Guide.
 He has lived, worked and travelled across 16 different countries before settling in the South Pacific, so he knows a thing or two about planning the perfect trip in this corner of the world.
 Robin works and consults regularly with the Samoa Tourism Authority, a local government body representing the tourism industry.
 Robin is also the co-founder of several other South Pacific travel guides and is a regular host of webinars with the South Pacific Tourism Organisation.